-Last weekend, residents and guests of Marine Corps Air Station (MCAS) Miramar defied the gravity again during the largest military air show in the USA.
+Last weekend, residents and guests of Marine Corps Air Station (MCAS) Miramar defied the gravity again, performing at the largest military air show in the USA.

 It’s Time for Air Show at MCAS Miramar

 Every year, sometime at the end of September, Marine Corps Air Station Miramar in the northern part of San Diego opens its doors to civilian visitors.
 Local communities as well as people from all over the world flock to the 27,000-acre facility to partake in the astonishing air show delivered by the U.S. Marine Corps, U.S. Navy, U.S. Army, and some of the legends of the aerobatic performance world.